 Silk Comforter Review – Lightweight and Hypoallergenic

-Silk comforters are an important part of our site and I have been educating myself as the subtle differences between brands and what makes a silk comforter worth taking a look at for a summer bedding choice.
+Silk comforters are an important part of our business and I have been doing the ‘rough’ work of educating myself to the differences between brands and what makes a silk comforter worth using for a summer bedding choice.

-Generally when the weather around Boston gets warmer my husband and I reluctantly jettisoned our “to die for” Monarch Arctic 800-fill Hypodown comforter.
-My husband, who had previously complained he was always cold before we got the Hypodown comforter, was now complaining of being too warm.
-This opened the way for me to turn our bedroom into yet another laboratory for product testing – this time a silk comforter.
-At the mention of silk my husband has now become a very willing participant in these experiments.
+Generally when the weather around Boston gets warmer we reluctantly put away our heavenly Monarch Arctic Hypodown comforter.
+My husband has previously said he was too cold before we got the Hypodown comforter is now complaining of being too warm.
+This opened the way for me to turn our bedroom into yet another laboratory – this time a silk comforter and at the mention of silk my husband has now ‘reluctantly’ become experimental participant.

-First thing I noticed was how unbelievably luxurious, supple and drapeable the whole silk comforter felt.
+- Feeling: the first thing I noticed was how unbelievably luxurious and soft the whole silk comforter felt.

-While not as “puffy” as down, it was just dreamy as a fabric.
-In fact, my husband said he liked being able to easily see the television in bed, as he has had to mash down the Hypodown Comforter in order to see over it!
+- Comfortable Volume: while not as “puffy” as down, it was just dreamy as a fabric.
+In fact, my husband said he liked being able to easily see the television in bed since he had been mashing down the Hypodown Comforter in order to see over it!

-The silk comforter was as light as a feather and I did not feel weighed down, such as with the summer cotton blanket and cotton coverlet, I had been using.
+- Physical Weight: The silk comforter was as light as a feather and I did not feel weighed down like the summer cotton blanket and cotton coverlet, I had been using.
 I sleep in an air-conditioned bedroom in Boston in the summer, and found the silk comforter surprisingly warm, in fact, warmer than I predicted.
 This is due to the fine thermal properties of Mulberry silk (explained below).

-The “hand tacking” ties on the some models and it initially appeared to me, like the finish work on the comforter was somewhat lacking, until I learned that hand tacking or hand ties are the traditional Chinese design and are there to keep the hand ties in place.
+- Different Design: The “hand tacking” ties on the some comforters and it initially appeared to me, like the finish work was missing, until I learned that hand tacking or hand ties are the traditional Chinese design and are there to keep the hand ties in place.
 In any case, the ties do not show once the comforter is put into a duvet cover.